KTOP (AM)

-KTOP (1490 AM) is a radio station serving the Topeka, Kansas, metropolitan area.
+KTOP (1490 kHz) is an AM radio station serving the Topeka, Kansas, metropolitan area.
 The station currently broadcasts a sports format, but prior to October 4, 2007, had broadcast an adult standards/oldies format.
 KTOP is owned by Cumulus Media and licensed to Cumulus Licensing LLC.
 The transmitter and antenna are located in northern Topeka on NW Buchanan Street near the Kansas River.

 KTOP went on the air in 1947 as the second radio station for the Topeka area.
 After years as a Top 40 station, it flipped to country music and then oldies.
 For most of the 1990s into the 2000s, it broadcast an adult standards format.

 History

 On January 5, 1946, a partnership of T. Hall Collison and Norville G. Wingate, both World War II veterans, filed an application with the Federal Communications Commission (FCC) to build a new radio station in Topeka, originally proposing studios in the Kansan Hotel in downtown Topeka.
 The FCC approved the application on March 20, 1947, and after a modification to specify a different studio site, the station began broadcasting in July 1947.
 That timing made it the second radio station in Topeka and the first of two to arrive in the city in the same year, the other being WREN (1250 AM), which had been located in Lawrence until moving to Topeka.
 To get the KTOP call letters, the FCC selected the Topeka station over a new outlet being built in Monterey, California and another in Las Cruces, New Mexico.

 KTOP was affiliated with the Mutual Broadcasting System.
 Within months, Wingate sold his stake to Collison, opting to retire due to poor health.
 Charles B. Axton bought KTOP from Collison in 1950.
 During the Great Flood of 1951, the United States Air Force airlifted a transmitter to the station's studios, as its normal transmitter location had flooded out and there was a pressing need to restore radio service in the Topeka area.
 A 1958 storm toppled the station's tower; the station was back on air within 23 hours, beating the 24 hours it took to put it back into service after the 1951 flood.

 Harris Publications acquired the station in August 1963; that December, Axton died in a Topeka hospital at the age of 53.
 Harris increased the station's power from 250 to 1,000 watts in 1965.